Inside: We are showing you how to make paper pinwheels!

 Fold over one corner into the center of the square… Repeat with the other four.

-Secure your pinwheel with glue, a button, sticker, flower or even a small shiny pearl.
+Secure your paper with glue, a button, sticker, flower or even a small shiny pearl.
 Attach with glue onto a dowel.
-Use for invitations, for party bunting, or even stick a few in cupcakes to serve as adorable pinwheel toppers.
+Use for invitations, for party bunting, or even stick a few in cupcakes to serve as adorable toppers.

 We wanted our larger pinwheels to actually function and blow in the wind.
 To make working pinwheels follow the directions above, plus…